Colleges & Academic Support

 The Panuska College of Professional Studiesplus or minus

 The Panuska College of Professional Studies (PCPS) offers you a range of majors in health, education and human services.
 Each program prepares you to apply theories and concepts in the practical world of your chosen profession.
-Examples of majors include Nursing, Education (PreK-12), Occupational Therapy and Exercise Science.
+Examples of majors include Nursing, Education (PreK-12), Occupational Therapy and Kinesiology.
 The college is also home to the University’s highly selective doctoral programs in Physical Therapy and Nursing Practice.

 Employers are looking for skilled graduates who can think critically and adapt to changing demands.
 In Panuska College, you receive exemplary preparation for your profession and a solid education in the liberal arts and sciences.
 Internships, clinical experience, fieldwork and service-learning opportunities will provide you with real-world experience.
 Our graduates have earned a reputation for being prepared to meet the demands of rapidly changing educational and health care systems.